statOmics/stageWiseTestingPaper/README.md

 This repository contains all required code to reproduce the analyses for the stage-wise testing in RNA-Seq paper.
 The repository consists of two major folders: DGE (differential gene expression) and DTU_DTE (differential transcript usage, differential transcript expression), with the code to reproduce analyses from the respective applications.
 Both repositories contain a subfolder simulation and caseStudy.

+The stage-wise analyses were performed with the stageR package.
+Development is hosted at the [stageR GitHub repository](https://github.com/statOmics/stageR)

 ## Differential gene expression

 The simulations for the DGE analysis were based on the framework provided by the edgeR robust paper: